-- All Sections in existence on 31 December and meeting minimum requirements receive a USD 2,000 annual allowance. - USD 3 for each Member, Student, or Associate grade member, USD 1 50 for Affiliato - USD 1.50 for Affiliate,USD 4 for Senior or Fellow Grade member. - USD 200 for each chapter and/or affinity group meeting minimum requirements. - 10% bonus of total rebate to sections who report (financial, meeting, and officer) by deadline.
+- All Sections in existence on 31 December and meeting minimum requirements receive a USD 2,000 annual allowance. - USD 3 for each Member, Student, or Associate grade member, USD 1.50 for Affiliate, - USD 4 for Senior or Fellow Grade member. - USD 200 for each chapter and/or affinity group meeting minimum requirements. - ▶ 10% bonus of total rebate to sections who report (financial, meeting, and officer) by deadline.